 Provide the total personal residential insured flood loss and the percentage contribution of the total personal residential insured flood loss assuming zero deductible policies for individual historical flooding events using a modeling-organization-specified, predetermined and comprehensive exposure dataset.
 The list of flooding events in this form shall include meteorological and hydrological events and circumstances occurring inside or outside of Florida that resulted in or contributed to flooding in Florida included in the modeling organization flood-event dataset (e.g., Florida and by-passing hurricanes, tropical cyclones below hurricane strength that caused flood losses in Florida, rainfall events that caused flood losses in Florida).

 The table below contains the minimum number of tropical cyclones from HURDAT2 and rainfall events to be included in the modeling organization flood-event dataset.
+Hurricane intensity for by-passing hurricanes (ByP) is the maximum windspeed at closest approach to Florida, not the windspeed over Florida.
 Each tropical cyclone and rainfall event has been assigned an ID number.
 Additional tropical cyclones and rainfall events included in the modeling organization flood-event dataset shall be added to the table below in order of year and assigned an intermediate ID number as the tropical cyclone and rainfall event falls within the bounding ID numbers.

 B. If additional assumptions are necessary to complete this form, provide the rationale for the assumptions as well as a detailed description of how they are included.